AhmadAlmasriDev/masmoto/README.md

   A start playing button with hover animation is visible at first, once clicked the first question and four answers are available to choose from.
 Once the user make a choice if the answer is correct it will be highlighted in green and a message appears for 3 seconds. if the answer is wrong the correct answer will be highlighted in green and the user's answer in red, and a message will appear for 3 seconds.
 Then comes the next question till the 10 tries are finished. on top there is a header contains the question number and the current score.
   The questions are randomly loaded from a fake API that I created using [Fake JSON API](https://mocki.io/fake-json-api).
 Attached is also a copy of the file [quiz JSON](documentation/quiz.json).
-  The checking process is implemented in [quiz js](assets/js/quiz.js) by comparing the data-set value the every answer has and the actual selected answer value.
+  The checking process is implemented in JS by comparing the data-set value the every answer has and the actual selected answer value.

     <details close>
     <summary>Quiz Header</summary>